clee-dev/blockade.js/README.md

 *Contributions welcome!*

-Blockade.js is a library that provides easy in-memory storage that's blockchain-powered, which provides an immutable history.
+Blockade.js is a library that provides easy object storage that's blockchain-powered, which provides an immutable history.

+*The storage is private and in-memory, not distributed via public/private keys.*

 # API